bentglasstube/bike-sensor/README.md

 ### GUI

-The last part of the suite is a GUI application to do much the same stuff as the console version.
-This is not yet implemented.
+The last part of the suite is a GUI application to do much the same stuff as the console version, but with pretty graphics.

 ## License